§01Lesson · Foundation

 Section 1.2

-A globally unique URL using the https scheme.
-MAY contain port or path, MUST NOT contain query or fragment components.
+A globally unique URL using the https scheme with a host component.
+MAY contain port and path.
+MUST NOT contain query parameter or fragment components.

 Trust Anchor